-Cultural audits uncover this kind of ripe data because it follows a methodology, created by experts in the field, that is a combination of quantitative and qualitative research, as well as cultural and narrative analysis.
+Cultural audits uncover this kind of ripe data because they follow a methodology, created by experts in the field, that is a combination of quantitative and qualitative research, as well as cultural and narrative analysis.
 They study popular culture as well as the underground and emerging cultures that surround and shape both an audience and a campaign environment.

 While there are different approaches to cultural audits, most answer similar critical questions about an audience such as: